prototypefund/Digital_Bargeld-docs/core/api-sync.rst

 .. http:post:: /$ACCOUNT-KEY

   Upload a new version of the account's database, or download the latest version.
-The request must include the "Expect: 100 Continue" header.
-The client must wait for "100 Continue" before proceeding with the upload, regardless of the size of the upload.
+The request SHOULD include the "Expect: 100 Continue" header.
+The client then SHOULD wait for "100 Continue" before proceeding with the upload, regardless of the size of the upload.

   **Request**